About the Services

 Classes and Workshops

 New services are being added!
 In the near future, I'll be expanding my services to include a few online classes.
-In the meantime, I'm still available for booking one-on-one workshops and am in the midst of creating a free podcast for writers.
+In the meantime, I'm still available for booking one-on-one workshops.

 Online Writing Classes (Coming soon)